Catalog Structure explained

-The store will also hold a references to the e-mail profile, which will enable Ucommerce to send e-mails with layouts specific to the store.
+The store will also hold a reference to the e-mail profile, which will enable Ucommerce to send e-mails with layouts specific to the store.
 For a more structured description of emails please read Send e-mails with Ucommerce

-On the store level you will also have the ability to create profiles for customers, which will enable them to log into the front-end later on to view order history and the like.
+On the store level, you will also have the ability to create profiles for customers, which will enable them to log into the front-end later on to view order history and the like.

 Different types of customer profiles can be created to enable scenarios in which different information is stored for different types of profiles.
-This is done by selecting a value in the "Member Type" drop down list.
+This is done by selecting a value in the "Member Type" drop-down list.

 Customers can further be grouped when created to support segmentation, e.g. B2B customers vs B2C customers.
-This is done by selecting a value in the "Member Group" drop down list.
+This is done by selecting a value in the "Member Group" drop-down list.

 The next level is the catalogs that you can configure under the store.
 Each store supports multiple catalogs.
-Catalogs are useful to distinguish between catalog structures you might have, different brands, and more.
+Catalogs are used to distinguish between catalog structures you might have, different brands, and more.
 Catalogs further control available price lists or price groups as they're called in Ucommerce, which are resolved by the default price group configured for each catalog.

 You can also set allowed price groups for the catalog to enable switching between multiple price groups for the individual customers.
-Examples of this would be toeasily enable multi currency scenarios, e.g. a price group per currency you wish to support.
+Examples of this would be to easily enable multi-currency scenarios, e.g. a price group per currency you wish to support.
 Or differentiated pricing scenarios by enabling multiple price groups with the same currency, but with the price overridden on a per product basis.

 The category levels are configured per catalog and can be as wide and deep as you wish.
-In each category you have the ability to create sub categories and place products.
+In each category, you have the ability to create subcategories and place products.
 The same product can be configured in multiple categories, catalogs, and stores without copying the product - you simply add another reference between the product and category in question.

 Products in Ucommerce is what makes up the bread and butter of your store.
 Here you have the ability to create products and variants.
-For a detailed explanation on products please read the article about Product definitions.
+For a detailed explanation of products please read the article about Product definitions.